-We understand that your personal data is important to you, and we have a responsibility to you regarding the information we hold about you, to ensure that the information we collect and use is done so proportionately, correctly and safely.
+We understand that your personal data is important to you, and we have a responsibility to you regarding the information we hold about you, to ensure that the information we collect is used proportionately, correctly and safely.

 Being transparent with you and providing accessible information about how we use your information demonstrates our commitment to the General Data Protection Regulations, hereafter referred to as GDPR.
 (Regulation (EU) 2016/679).